scalavision/cnvnator-packager/README.md

 # Following are changed from the original repository

 * Removed sudo, as this is going to be used in Singularity container
+* Updated CNVnator to 0.3.3
+* Updated Samtools to 1.8

 # `CNVnator` packager